 Faculty Development Week

 Every year the Office of Academic Affairs organizes workshops for the week prior to the beginning of the fall semester on a variety of topics of interest to faculty.
-If you have suggestions for future workshops or guest speakers contact Peter Mozley.
-The schedule for the 2019 Faculty Development Week can be found here.
+If you have suggestions for future workshops or guest speakers contact Michael Jackson.
+The schedule for the 2022 Faculty Development Week can be found here.

 Orientation for New Faculty

 Prior to the beginning of the fall semester the Office of Academic Affairs runs a day-long training session for new faculty members.
-For more information contact Peter Mozley.
+For more information contact Michael Jackson.

 Senate Faculty Development Committee

 The Faculty Senate has a very active Faculty Development Committee, which organizes mentorship for new faculty and training events every semester.
-In recent years the committee has hosted a very successful spring-semester Faculty Research Workshop in collaboration with the Vice President for Research and Economic Development.
-Events/activities scheduled so far for the 2019-2020 academic year include:
+In recent years, the committee has hosted a very successful spring-semester Faculty Research Workshop in collaboration with the Vice President for Research and Economic Development.
+Events and activities for the upcoming year will be posted here at a later date.

-- November 1, 8:00 - 10:00 am, Faculty mentor/mentee breakfast, CITL.
+- Faculty mentor/mentee breakfast, Friday, November 4, 8:00 am - 10:30 am, CITL (Speare 113).
 This is a great opportunity for informal conversations between faculty mentors and mentees.
 Breakfast burritos, coffee, etc.

 Faculty Development Resources

 A collection of useful resources on a variety of topics can be found in our Faculty Development Resources Google Drive Folder.
 Note: this material is only accessible from New Mexico Tech authorized accounts.
-The material is also available upon request to Peter Mozley at email@example.com.
+The material is also available upon request to Michael Jackson at firstname.lastname@example.org.